 We actively manage our liquidity position by taking into account our development plans, capital needs and available cash and financing options.
 As of December 31, 2007, 2008 and 2009, our cash and cash equivalents amounted to RMB8.5 billion, RMB3.0 billion and RMB4.6 billion, respectively.
+Notwithstanding recent regulatory changes, our revenue and operating cash flows remained strong in the first half of 2010.
 We believe our quick asset turnover model has enabled our projects to generate positive cash flow in a relatively short period after commencement of development to support further developments.

 We believe we have developed a strong credit profile over the years relative to our peers and have become a preferred customer of a number of major commercial banks in the PRC.
 We also have access to the international capital markets through debt, equity and equity-linked offerings.
 While we have a strong credit profile, we closely monitor our leverage ratio with a view to maintaining a healthy capital structure.
-As of December 31, 2009, our net debt to equity ratio, which is measured by dividing our net debt (total borrowings, the Convertible Bonds and the 2014 Notes, net of cash and cash equivalents, guarantee deposits for construction of pre-sold properties and cash collateral for bank borrowings) by our total capital and reserves attributable to our equity owners was 53.3%.